ADAMTS13, Recombinant-krhn (Monograph)

 Lactation

-There is no information regarding the presence of ADAMTS13, recombinant-krhn in human milk, its effects on milk production or the breastfed infant.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for ADAMTS13, recombinant-krhn and any potential adverse effects to the breastfed child.
+Unknown whether ADAMTS13, recombinant-krhn is distributed in human milk, or if drug has any effects on breastfed infant or on milk production.
+Consider developmental and health benefits of breastfeeding along with mother’s clinical need for ADAMTS13, recombinant-krhn and any potential adverse effects to breastfed child.

 Pediatric Use

-The safety and effectiveness of ADAMTS13, recombinant-krhn has been established in pediatric patients.
-Clinical trials included patients 2 years of age and older.
-Based on data from population pharmacokinetic (PK) analysis, no additional dose adjustments beyond body weight are required for this age group.
-The recommended body-weight based dosing regimen in pediatric patients is the same as that in adults.
+Safety and efficacy established in pediatric patients; clinical trials included pediatric patients ≥2 years of age.
+Based on pharmacokinetic analysis, no dosage adjustment required; recommended body weight-based dosing regimen in pediatric patients is the same as that in adults.

 Geriatric Use

-Clinical studies of ADAMTS13, recombinant-krhn did not include patients 65 years of age and older to determine whether they respond differently from younger patients.
-Based on the results from population pharmacokinetics analysis, no dose adjustment is required for elderly patients.
+Clinical studies did not include patients ≥65 years of age to determine whether they respond differently from younger patients.

 Common Adverse Effects

-Most common adverse reactions (incidence >5%) are headache, diarrhea, migraine, abdominal pain, nausea, upper respiratory tract infection, dizziness, and vomiting.
+Most common adverse reactions (>5%): headache, diarrhea, migraine, abdominal pain, nausea, upper respiratory tract infection, dizziness, vomiting.

 Drug Interactions